jayneelparekh/learn-to-steer/README.md

 ## Citations

-If you find this repo useful, you can cite the work as follows:
+If you find this repo or our work useful, you can cite the work as follows:

 ```bibtex
 @article{parekh2025learning,